jelupuru/asset-management-system/.github/ISSUE_TEMPLATE/bug_report.md

 Please do not clear the contents of the issue template.
 Items marked with * are required.
 Issues not filled out according to the template will be closed.

-Please communicate in English, and post content in other languages to NocoBase Forum https://forum.nocobase.com/.
+Please communicate in English, and post content in other languages to AMS-GHMC Forum https://forum.nocobase.com/.
 Non-English issues will be closed.
 -->

 ## * Describe the bug